cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### IPSec

 IPSec: Internet Protocol Security.
-Not really a single protocol — more a family of inter-related protocols.
+Not really a single protocol - more a family of inter-related protocols.

 IPSec is primarily used as a VPN solution (both site-to-site/gateway-to-gateway and client-to-gateway).

-IPSec is built on a number of components, the most basic of which is the ”Security Association” (SA) — trust relationships between endpoints (could be client-to-client, client-to-gateway, or gateway-to-gateway).
+IPSec is built on a number of components, the most basic of which is the "Security Association" (SA) - trust relationships between endpoints (could be client-to-client, client-to-gateway, or gateway-to-gateway).

-(IKE) Phase 1 SA (“main mode”) doesn’t actually set up an IPSec connection, but instead negotiates a single encrypted *bidirectional* tunnel between the endpoints.
+(IKE) Phase 1 SA ("main mode") doesn't actually set up an IPSec connection, but instead negotiates a single encrypted *bidirectional* tunnel between the endpoints.
 The negotiation consists of:

 * Diffie-Hellman exchange
 * Client/Gateway authentication (PSK or certificates)
-* Encryption method (DES, 3DES, or AES — probably only the last of these)
+* Encryption method (DES, 3DES, or AES - probably only the last of these)
 * Session duration

-The phase 1 tunnel is then used to set up the (IKE) Phase 2 SA (“quick mode”), which establishes two *unidirectional* encrypted tunnels between the endpoints.
+The phase 1 tunnel is then used to set up the (IKE) Phase 2 SA ("quick mode"), which establishes two *unidirectional* encrypted tunnels between the endpoints.
 In phase 2, the negotiation consists of:

 * IPSec protocol (AH or ESP)
 * Encapsulation method